 Cheeks is housebroken for the most part but still having a bit of a hard time resisting "marking" his territory if other male dogs have marked before him.
 He's learning though and assimilating training.
-He does keep his kennel clean and uses the doggy-door to potty in his outdoor run if he needs to.

 While Cheeks is completely adorable and VERY charming, he would do better in an experienced home.
 A single and somewhat solitary adult who doesn't plan on having children would be the ideal owner for Cheeks.
 Maybe someone who is looking for a loving, easy-going and chill companion, as well as loyal and protective.

 Cheek's needs for exercise are easily met as he doesn't require intensive activities to be happy and healthy.
 Overall this funny-looking guy is super easy-to please, quite comical and as cool as a cucumber.

 Even if you can’t adopt this sweetheart, you can still help by donating for their care.